Akina Nakamori: 1998–1999

 In 1998, Nakamori moved to the Gauss Entertainment record label.
 In January, she played a main role in the Japanese television drama Tsumetai Tsuki.
 It was her first main role since Sugao no Mama de.
 She also performed the theme song "Kisei (Never Forget)", written by Yasuhiro Suzu.
 The single was released on 11 February.
 Nakamori stated that the balance between low and high pitches was difficult for her to sing.
 The single debuted at 19 on the Oricon Weekly Single Charts and sold 94k copies.
 The B-side track was a remastered version of the previous album track Tsuki ga Aoku, which was released on the studio album Shaker.

 On 21 May 1998, Nakamori released her thirty-sixth single "Kon'ya, Nagareboshi", written by Keiko Utsumi.
 The single debuted at number 66 on the Oricon Single Weekly Charts.
 The B-side track Arashi no Nakade was written by the Russian singer Origa.
 It was one of her worst-selling singles throughout her two-decade career.

 On 17 June 1998, Nakamori released her eighteenth studio album Spoon.
 The album included two previously released promotional singles.
-Five out of eleven songs were arranged by Ikurou Fujiwara.
+Five out of eleven songs were arranged by Ikurō Fujiwara.
 In the album booklet, Nakamori is credited as the main producer of the album.
 The album debuted at number 17 on the Oricon Weekly Album Charts and charted for three weeks.
 Between 21 June and 17 July, Akina held the national live tour Spoon Tour.
 The video footage was never released on DVD as of 2019.

 On 23 September 1998, she released her 37th single "Tomadoi" written by Juni.
 "Tomadoi" was selected as the theme song for the Japanese television drama 39Sai no Aki.
 B-side track Good-bye tears was also chosen as the theme song for a Japanese television drama, Shichinin no OL Sommelier, in which Akina played a minor role.
 The single debuted at number forty on the Oricon Weekly Single Charts.

 On 3 and 4 November 1998, she held a special live show Symphonic Concert '98 with Symphonic A Orchestra.